Exios66/dark-triad-assessments/dark-triad-assessments-webapp/README.md

 # Dark Triad Assessments Web Application

-This web application provides various assessments related to the Dark Triad personality traits: Machiavellianism, Narcissism, and Psychopathy.
+This web application provides various assessments related to the Dark Triad and Dark Tetrad personality traits: Machiavellianism, Narcissism, Psychopathy, and Sadism.
 It includes multiple assessment types and visualizations of results.

 ## Features

-- Multiple assessment types (SDT3, SDT4, MACH-IV, Dirty Dozens)
+- Multiple assessment types:
+  - Short Dark Triad (SD3)
+  - Short Dark Tetrad (SD4)
+  - MACH-IV
+  - Dirty Dozen
 - Interactive user interface
 - Visualization of results
 - Responsive design

+## Assessments

+### Short Dark Triad (SD3)

+The SD3 is a brief measure of the Dark Triad of personality, measuring Machiavellianism, Narcissism, and Psychopathy.
+It consists of 27 items, with 9 items per trait.

+### Short Dark Tetrad (SD4)

+The SD4 extends the Dark Triad by including a fourth trait, Sadism.
+It measures Machiavellianism, Narcissism, Psychopathy, and Sadism.
+The SD4 typically consists of 28 items, with 7 items per trait.

+### MACH-IV

+The MACH-IV is a specific measure of Machiavellianism.
+It consists of 20 items designed to assess an individual's willingness to manipulate others for personal gain.

+### Dirty Dozen

+The Dirty Dozen is a concise measure of the Dark Triad traits.
+It consists of 12 items, with 4 items each measuring Machiavellianism, Narcissism, and Psychopathy.

 ## Getting Started